-ORLANDO, FL - Florida's housing market reported more closed sales, higher median prices, more new listings and more pending sales in May, according to the latest housing data released by Florida Realtors.
-Sales of single-family homes statewide totaled 27,850 last month, up 7.6 percent compared to May 2016.
+ORLANDO, FL - Florida's housing market had more closed sales, higher median prices and more new listings in June, according to the latest housing data released by Florida Realtors.
+Sales of single-family homes statewide totaled 28,205 last month, up 4.3 percent compared to June 2016.

-The statewide median sales price for single-family existing homes last month was $239,000, up 7.7 percent from the previous year, according to data from Florida Realtors research department in partnership with local Realtor boards/associations.
-The statewide median price for townhouse-condo properties in May was $178,000, up 8.1 percent over the year-ago figure.
-May was the 66th consecutive month that statewide median prices for both sectors rose year-over-year.
+The statewide median sales price for single-family existing homes last month was $245,000, up 8.9 percent from the previous year, according to data from Florida Realtors Research department in partnership with local Realtor boards/associations.
+The statewide median price for townhouse-condo properties in June was $176,820, up 7.2 percent over the year-ago figure.
+June was the 67th consecutive month that statewide median prices for both sectors rose year-over-year.
 The median is the midpoint; half the homes sold for more, half for less.

-Looking at Florida's townhouse-condo market, statewide closed sales totaled 11,538 last month, up 8 percent compared to May 2016.
-Closed sales data reflected fewer short sales and last month: Short sales for townhouse-condo properties declined 44.8 percent while short sales for single-family homes dropped 30.8 percent.
+Looking at Florida's townhouse-condo market, statewide closed sales totaled 10,996 last month, up 4.9 percent compared to June 2016.
+Closed sales data reflected fewer short sales and foreclosures last month: Short sales for townhouse-condo properties declined 30.0 percent and foreclosures fell 47.3 percent year-to-year; short sales for single-family homes dropped 31.5 percent and foreclosures fell 43.4 percent year-to-year.
 Closed sales may occur from 30- to 90-plus days after sales contracts are written.

-Inventory remained tight in May with a 4-months' supply for single-family homes and a 6-months' supply for townhouse-condo properties, according to Florida Realtors.
+Inventory remained tight in June with a 3.9-months' supply for single-family homes and a 5.8-months' supply for townhouse-condo properties, according to Florida Realtors.